CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

 ### **Task 2: Test with simulations and forced failovers**

-1.In Site Recovery in the Azure portal, click Recovery Plans > recoveryplan_name > Test Failover.
+1. In Site Recovery in the Azure portal, click Recovery Plans > recoveryplan_name > Test Failover.

 2. Select a Recovery Point to which to fail over.
 You can use one of the following options: